-- 5.72.
+5.72.
 Requirement 35 and para.
 6.120 of SSR-4 [1] establish requirements for confinement and leak detection for radioactive material.
-At a nuclear fuel cycle R&D facility, leaks from equipment and components such as pumps, valves and pipes might lead to dispersion of radioactive material, fissile material, toxic chemicals and the creation of unnecessary waste.
-Leaks of hydrogenous fluids (e.g. water, oil) can change the neutron moderation of fissile material and reduce the criticality safety margin.
-Leaks of flammable gases (e.g. H2, natural gas, propane) or liquids might lead to explosions and/or fire.
-Leak detection systems should be used if such fluids are present. - 5.73.
-Vessels containing significant quantities of fissile material in liquid form should be equipped with alarms and interlocks to prevent overfilling and subsequent overflow or spillage.
-The area beneath the vessels should include means to ensure that spilled fissile material will be safely contained, for example with drip trays configured to ensure criticality safety and of a capacity that can safely accommodate the volume of the vessel.
-The subcriticality of collected leaks and spills is required be demonstrated (see para.
-6.146(a) of SSR-4 [1]). - 5.74.
-Leakage of coolants where there might be physical or chemical incompatibility with the materials or equipment present should be considered.
-The possibility of an unintended chemical reaction causing the precipitation of fissile material should also be considered (see also para.
-6.139(c) of SSR-4 [1]). - 5.75.
-Spillage might occur from cans, drums and waste packages during transit within the nuclear fuel cycle R&D facility and in storage areas.
-Appropriate measures to ensure containment during material movements should be provided.
+At a nuclear fuel cycle R&D facility, leaks from equipment and components such as pumps, valves and pipes might lead to the dispersion of radioactive material, fissile material, or toxic chemicals and to the creation of unnecessary waste.
+Leaks of hydrogenous fluids (e.g. water, oil) can change the neutron moderation of fissile material and reduce the criticality safety margin .
+Leaks of flammable gases (e.g. hydrogen, natural gas, propane) or liquids might lead to explosions and/or fire.
+Leak detection systems should be used if such fluids are present.